Justices of the Peace

 In his free time Judge Pearson enjoys coaching youth sports.
 In the past ten years he has been the head coach or assistant coach for more than 25 youth sports teams in leagues for the Boys and Girls Club, Great Basin Youth Soccer, Sparks Rec, Sierra Nevada Basketball, Northern Nevada Sports and Rec., and the Reno Continental Little League where he served as a board member for many years.
 Judge Pearson has been married to Kristy Pearson, a local school teacher, since 1998 and has two boys he enjoys skiing and traveling with.

 Judge David Clifton - Dept. 5

-David Clifton serves as Justice of the Peace in Department 5 of the Reno Justice Court, having been elected in 2010.
+David Clifton serves as Justice of the Peace in Department 5 of the Reno Justice Court, having been elected in 2010 and re-elected in 2017.
 A resident of the City of Reno since 1964, he attended local schools, including the University of Nevada, Reno, where he received a Bachelor of Science Degree in Business Administration in 1980.